shambhavipriyam/writing_econ_intro/README.md

-# Introduction to Writing in Econ
+# Introduction to Writing in Economics

 This repo is created for the Workshop on Introduction to Writing in Economics for the students of St. Xavier's College, Mumbai